Dodge Dakota Insurance Rates

 Rates are averaged for all Dodge Dakota models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-• Higher risk drivers with reckless driving or DUI convictions could be forced to pay on average $1,100 more every year to insure their Dakota
+• Higher risk drivers with DUI or reckless driving convictions pay an average of $1,100 more each year to insure a Dodge Dakota

-• Increasing physical damage deductibles can save approximately $200 each year
+• Increasing physical damage deductibles can save around $200 each year

 Rates by Driver Age